 Sponsored by: STW

-Next: Predictive control of nonlinear systems Up: Controller design Previous: Model predictive control for piece-wise
+Next: Robust and predictive control using Up: Controller design Previous: Model predictive control for hybrid

 Last modified: 24 March 2005, 10:16 UTC